ksn-developer/logbrain/README.md

 ## Log Parser

-The Log Parser is a Python class that allows you to parse log files based on a specified log format.
+The Log Parser is a Python tool that allows you to parse log files based on a specified log format.
 It extracts relevant log entries from a log file and provides methods to retrieve specific fields from the log entries.

 **Features**